A lot of people are still confused about the XBT vs BTC symbols.

 Yes, XBT or BTC is the same thing Bitcoin (i.e. Bitcoin cryptocurrency).

-The only reason for the confusion is, because some exchanges are using the term XBT, while the majority of them are using BTC, and that’s more popular currently.
+The only reason for the confusion is because some exchanges are still using the term XBT, while the majority of them are using BTC.

 Why XBT cryptocurrency symbol?

-The ISO 4371 standard builds abbreviations based on the first two letters of the currency’s country code and the third is usually the first letter of every currency’s name.
+The ISO 4371 standard builds abbreviations based on the first 2 letters of a currency’s country code and the third is usually the first letter of every currency’s name.

 Some examples are: